Global envelope tests for spatial processes: Data examples

 We continue with the example based on intramembranous particles (see Figure \ref{fig:particles}).
 We recall that the diagnostic pointwise envelope suggests the rejection of the Gibbs hard core model due to several distances, as shown in Figure \ref{fig:particles-env99}.
 Figure \ref{fig:particles-envelopetests} shows the outputs of the MAD and rank envelope tests.
 The unscaled MAD test could not reject the Gibbs hard core model, but it was rejected by all of the new tests.
 The rejection was explained by the repulsive behaviour of particles at very short distances and subtle clustering with slightly larger distances ($\approx 15$ pixels).
 The attractive behaviour for the larger distances detected by the diagnostic plot (Figure \ref{fig:particles-env99}) was not proved.
-The repulsive behaviour may be explained by the variable size of particles, but the reasons for attraction will be the subject of further research \citep{SchladitzEtal2003}.
+The repulsive behaviour and also the subtle clustering may be explained by the variable size of particles.
+There may also be physical reasons for attraction \citep{BaumannEtal1990}, which is also a subject of further research \citep{SchladitzEtal2003}.

 For the unscaled and scaled MAD envelope tests, we used only $s=99$ simulations.
 However, we also performed the scaled tests with $s=2499$.
 The test results were the same, but the envelopes were smoother.
-Obviously, the scaled MAD envelopes obtained a reasonable ``approximation'' for the rank envelope computed from $s=2499$ simulations.
+In this case, the scaled MAD envelopes appear as a reasonable ``approximation'' for the rank envelope computed from $s=2499$ simulations.